labbsr0x/bb-bot/README.md

 Also, access `http://localhost:3000/test` on your browser to dispatch test alerts and see if you get them at your Telegram chat.

+# Basic Auth

+It's possible to configure a basic auth to provide security to the API:

+1. Set the environment variable `BASIC_AUTH_USERNAME` with the value of the desired username
+2. Set the environment variable `BASIC_AUTH_PASSWORD` with the value of the desired password

+Now, to complete an API request is necessary to have a basic auth with valid credentials.
+If these environment variables weren't set, the authentication is not required.

 # Big Brother